JoeArauzo/pyPlexUtils/README.md

 ### Prerequisites

-The command-line tool, `clear-mkvchptnames`, included with the pyPlexUtils Python package requires the [Matroska tools](https://mkvtoolnix.download/) to be installed on your system and its set of command-line tools to be accessible from the shell PATH.
+The command-line tool, `clear-mkvchptnames`, included with this pyPlexUtils Python package requires the [Matroska tools](https://mkvtoolnix.download/) to be installed on your system.
+The Matroska tools includes a set of command-line tools which should be accessible from the shell PATH upon installation.

 > On macOS, the Matroska tools can be installed using the [Homebrew](https://brew.sh/) package manager.
 From the terminal, type `brew install mkvtoolnix` and press Enter.